EFFECTIVELY ADDRESSING EARLY HEARING LOSS

 In partnership with the State Department of Public Health’s Early Hearing Detection and Intervention program, CHDI supports pediatric primary care practices in monitoring hearing in young children and caring for children with hearing loss.

-Through our EPIC program, child health providers learn about:
+Through our Educating Practices program, child health providers learn about:

 - Audiology services in their communities

 - State guidelines for screening for cytomegalovirus and other risk factors

 We also collaborate with the Department of Public Health on a coaching program for pediatric primary care providers who are caring for a baby with hearing loss.

 - A pediatrician calls providers and works with them to ensure that the baby receives all of the follow-up services recommended by the American Academy of Pediatrics, including:

 - Connection to early intervention and family support services

 - Participating pediatricians can receive Maintenance of Certification credit for meeting all of the linkage and treatment goals for babies with hearing loss